AdobeDocs/experience-manager-65.zh-Hant/help/forms/using/aem-document-services-programmatically.md

               VerificationTime verificationTime = getVerificationTimeForPades();
               ValidationPreferences dssPrefs = getValidationPreferences();

-              //retrieve specifications for each of the services, you may pass null if you don't want to use that service
+              //retrieve specifications for each of the services, you may pass null if you do not want to use that service
               //for encrypted document pass Unlock Options - see the method getUnlockOptions() below outDoc = docAssuranceService.applyDocumentTimeStamp(inDoc, verificationTime, dssPrefs, resourceResolver, null);
          }